-When we start the implantation of an agroforest it is important to identify the point at which the succession of this area is, we can do this by observing the species present, if we have noble woods and species with a long lifespan, it indicates a better quality of soil, if we only have white woods and trees with a short life and medium cycle and a system of accumulation, but it is also important to observe the indicator species, many species give us information about the pH and if there are compacted layers in the soil.
+When we start the implantation of an agroforest it is important to identify at which point of succession the area is at, we can do this by observing the species present, if we have timber trees and species with a long lifespan, it indicates a better quality of soil, if we only have white woods and trees with a short or medium life cycle, a system of accumulation, but it is also important to observe the indicator species, many species give us information about the pH and if there are compacted layers in the soil.

-Those indicator plants, contrary to what many people think. are not pests, but valuable tools that nature has to heal the wounds opened up, in most cases, by human beings themselves.
-Imagine if we did not have them, what would bear a pH of 4.5 in the soil or grow in an extremely dry and dense soil?
-Often the plants which detect the deficiency of a nutrient are hyper accumulators of the nutrient itself, when they die have created a rich niche of that scarce nutrient, preparing a better place for the next plants in succession, as is the case with the mio mio (Bacharis Coridifolia).
+Those indicator plants, contrary to what many people think are not pests, but valuable tools that nature has to heal the open wounds made in most cases by human beings themselves.
+Imagine if we did not have them, what would bear a pH of 4.5 or grow in an extremely dry and compacted soil?
+Often the plants which are blamed for the deficiency of a nutrient are hyper accumulators of the nutrient itself, when they die they will have created a rich niche of that scarce nutrient, preparing a better place for the next plants in succession, as is the case with the mio mio (Bacharis Coridifolia).
 Learn more about indicator plants in Appendix I.

 The Importance of Stratification